geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 ```

-## Destroy Instance and Delete Workspace:
+## Destroy Instance and other destructive things:

 ```bash
 # Destroy Using Tool.